NREL/HPC/docs/Documentation/Applications/Plexos/run_plexos.md

 ### 2: Simple batch script submission

-We will run the same example by submitting the job to the SLURM queue so.
+We will run the same example by submitting the job to the SLURM queue.
 In order to run this example as is, run the following commands

 ??? example "Submit job in a batch file."